 The Brooklyn School is determined to create a healthful environment for our students and staff.
 Parents are asked to abide by the allergy policy for their child's classroom.
 Your child's teacher must be consulted before sending in any food for class activities.
-Also, students may not bring soda or caffeinated energy drinks to school.
+Also, students may not bring soda or caffeinated energy drinks, coffee drinks or any other prepared beverage to school.

 Parents may not send/bring food for class consumption without teacher authorization.

-BEHAVIORAL EXPECTATIONS OF STUDENTS AND CONSEQUENCES FOR VIOLATION OF SCHOOL RULES encouraged to make anonymous reports of bullying to school staff or administrators.
+BEHAVIORAL EXPECTATIONS OF STUDENTS AND CONSEQUENCES FOR VIOLATION OF SCHOOL RULES

 Brooklyn Middle School strives to provide a safe, secure environment for its students.
 School staff is directed to maintain an atmosphere conducive to education in school.
 Brooklyn Middle School students are expected to show respect for people within their school and school property.
-Students and parents are
+Students and parents are encouraged to make anonymous reports of bullying to school staff or administrators.